sohale/sohale.github.io/pages/presentations-talks.md

 2013: Quantifying Information in the Brain (PhD viva)

-2011: Phase of Firing code and LFP modelling using Infromation Theory (PhD seminar)
+2011: Phase-of-Firing code using LFP modelling and Information Theory (PhD seminar)

 2009: Quantifying Neural Information in Elecrophysiology recordings (interim viva)